 Delaying your period with birth control pills

-If you take birth control pills, you may not need to have a monthly period.
-Find out how to use the pill to have more control over your cycle.By Mayo Clinic Staff
+With birth control pills, regular monthly bleeding doesn't provide any health benefits.
+Find out how you can use the pill to have more control over your cycle.By Mayo Clinic Staff

 Are you interested in having fewer periods?
 It's possible with birth control pills.
 Find out how and get answers to common questions about using birth control pills to delay or prevent periods.

 Traditional birth control pills are designed to mimic a natural menstrual cycle.
 A traditional pill pack contains 28 pills, but only 21 are active — containing hormones to suppress your fertility.
 The other seven pills are inactive.
 The bleeding that occurs during the week you take the inactive pills is called withdrawal bleeding.
 This is your body's response to stopping the hormones.
 If you skip the inactive pills and start a new pack of active pills right away, you won't have this withdrawal bleeding.